ryanramage/couch-worker/README.md

 the worker, false otherwise.
 You might want to restrict the worker to operating on a specific document type, and exclude design docs for example.

+**Important:** This function must be self-contained and not use surrounding scope so that it's suitable for converting to a string and sending to couchdb.
+That means no node-specific code or referencing things outside of the function body.

 ### migrated(doc)

 This should be a predicate which returns true if the doc has already been migrated, false otherwise.
 All documents returned from the `migrate()` function **must** pass this predicate.

+**Important:** This function must be self-contained and not use surrounding scope so that it's suitable for converting to a string and sending to couchdb.
+That means no node-specific code or referencing things outside of the function body.

 ### migrate(doc, callback)